smartlawhub/Legal-Data-Analysis/Lessons/1f Regexes.md

 Finally, regex objects count as boolean: <code>if result</code> will return <code>True</code> if there was a match, while you can check for a null result by asking "if result is None". (`None` is a special Python object that means that data is empty.)

-Note that there are tools to help you check if your regexes work well on the given dataset, such as <a href="https://www.debuggex.com/">this one</a> online.

 ```python